young-steveo/bottlejs/README.md

 **Provider** | *Function* | A constructor function that will be instantiated as a singleton.
 Should expose a function called `$get` that will be used as a factory to instantiate the service.

 #### register(Obj)
+#### container.$register(Obj)

-Used to register a service, factory, provider, or value based on properties of the Obj.
+Used to register a service, factory, provider, or value based on properties of the Obj.  `bottle.container.$register` is an alias of `bottle.register`; this allows factories and providers to register multiple services on the container without needing access to the bottle instance itself.

 Param   | Type       | Details
 :-------|:-----------|:--------